Anxiety disorders may result from a combination of factors, such as: GeneticsFactors in the environment

 Your doctor will ask questions about your: Use of alcohol and drugsMental health historyFamily's mental health history

 You may be referred to a psychotherapist for further evaluation.

 Effective treatment usually involves a combination of interventions, including:

 If you smoke,

-Reduce or eliminate caffeinated beverages.Drink alcohol in moderation.Avoid using drugs.Reduce exposure to stressful environments.Exercise regularly
+Reduce or eliminate caffeinated beverages.Excess alcohol use can make anxiety worse—drink alcohol in moderation.Avoid using drugs.Reduce exposure to stressful environments.Exercise regularly.

 Practice deep breathing and

 Learn how to do progressive muscle relaxation.Work with a massage therapist.Engage in pleasurable activities.

 strong support system of family and friends.Seek therapy to improve your coping skills.

 This therapy addresses thoughts, feelings, and behaviors that play a role in anxiety.
 It helps you work through traumas and conflicts.